-Steve's Bonneville blog
+Steve's Bonneville (and now Daytona) blog

 Days in the later life of a 1969 Triumph Bonneville and its new owner.
 Here it is saying "Please take me home" on May 1st 2007.
 How many things can you spot that are wrong about this bike?